FabricMC/yarn/README.md

 To see the current version being targetted, check the branch name!

+## Usage
+To use yarn-deobfuscated Minecraft for Minecraft modding or as a dependency in a Java project, you can use [loom](https://github.com/fabricmc/fabric-loom) Gradle plugin.
+See [fabric wiki tutorial](https://fabricmc.net/wiki/tutorial:setup) for more information.

+To obtain a deobfuscated Minecraft jar, [`./gradlew mapNamedJar`](#mapNamedJar) will generate a jar named like `<minecraft version>-named.jar`, which can be sent to a decompiler for deobfuscated code.

 ## Contributing

 Please remember that copying and pasting mappings from alternate projects under more restrictive licenses (such as MCP) is **completely forbidden** without explicit permission from the